Jammer1510/ORB_SLAM3-setup/README.md

 `Eigen::aligned_allocator<std::pair<const KeyFrame*, g2o::Sim3> > > KeyFrameAndPose;`
 to
 `Eigen::aligned_allocator<std::pair<KeyFrame *const, g2o::Sim3> > > KeyFrameAndPose;`
-in order to make this comiple.
+in order to make this compile.

-Now, we can comiple ORB-SLAM3 and it dependencies as DBoW2 and g2o.
+Also open CMakeLists.TXT in ~Dev/ORB_SLAM3 and change OpenCV 4.4 to 3.2(or which version you installed on your system) Now, we can comiple ORB-SLAM3 and it dependencies as DBoW2 and g2o.

 Now Simply just run (if you encounter compiler, try to run the this shell script 2 or 3 more time.
 It works for me.)